Xeverous/the_website/notes/working.md

 - `export NIKOLA_SHOW_TRACEBACKS=1` when debugging. `unset NIKOLA_SHOW_TRACEBACKS` to clear it.
 Note that opening new shell clears environmental variables.
 - Error that address already in use when launching Nikola server: previous Nikola execution was not stopped gracefully. `sudo killall nikola` should fix it.
 - If you spot multiple errors in the website build log, focus on the first ones first.
 A lot of further errors can be caused by previous ones.
+- If ACH is built with sanitizer support, an error like "ASan runtime does not come first in initial library list" might appear.
+In such case use `export ASAN_OPTIONS=verify_asan_link_order=0` in the same shell in which you build.
+See https://stackoverflow.com/a/59894695/4818802 for more info.
+- Sometimes some files may be properly rebuilt but browsers may cache too aggressively. `ctrl + F5` is often the shortcut to do a hard refresh.

 ## writing pages